 On May 11, 2023, the CCB approved revised proposed regulations for the New York adult-use cannabis market, incorporating feedback from the prior public comment period.
 As noted above, under the revised regulations, the onetime fee related to an RO's transition to New York's adult-use cannabis market is approximately \$20,000 in total (exclusive of application fees), with \$5,000 payable when an RO receives its ROD (as defined above) license, with another \$5,000 payable within 180 days of opening its second co-located dispensary (with the first co-location permitted not sooner than December 29, 2023, which is one year from the date of the first legal sale of adult-use cannabis in the State of New York, and the remaining two stores no sooner than June 29, 2024), \$5,000 payable within 30 days of achieving \$100,000 in revenue from its ROD license, and \$5,000 payable within 30 days of achieving \$200,000 in revenue from its ROD license.
 The balance of the \$20,000 special licensing fee reference above must be paid by December 31, 2033, even if the triggering events above are not achieved unless aggregate New York State cannabis retail and wholesale revenues are less than \$20 billion, in which case, the fee obligation sunsets.
 Under the proposed regulations, if an ROD license expires or is otherwise revoked, cancelled, or abandoned before December 31, 2033, the ROD must still pay the remainder of the \$20,000 special licensing fee.
 As with the initial proposed regulations, the revised regulations included a significant number of other rules governing the ROs as well as other aspects of the adult-use market.
-It is expected that the proposed regulations will either be modified by the OCM and reissued for another public comment period or finalized and approved by the CCB substantially in their current form.
 The Company, through Etain, submitted comments on the revised regulations as part of the 45-day public comment period, which closed on July 31, 2023.
+On September 27, 2023, CCB adopted final adultuse regulations that were largely unchanged from the May 11, 2023 proposed regulations.

 On February 22, 2023, the OCM issued final regulations to govern medical cannabis and replace the former medical regulations promulgated by the NYDOH.
 On July 19, 2023, the OCM recommended and the CCB approved proposed amendments to align the adopted medical regulations with the proposed adult-use regulations.
-The amended medical regulations are subject to a 60-day public comment period which ends 60 days from the date the amended regulations are published in the State Register.
+The amended medical regulations are subject to a 60-day public comment period, which commenced on November 8, 2023, and ends on January 8, 2024.